Published on April 21st, 2013 | by James Ayre2

 That’s certainly a frog very fitting of being labeled “the horror frog”.
 Can you imagine if every time people got in fights they did that…

-The Otton frog though, is quite a bit different, and perhaps more deserving of the label: Horror Frog.
+The Otton frog though, is quite a bit different, and perhaps more deserving of the label: Horror Frog; as it does indeed break its own bones to make claws.

 The frog was discovered only very recently, on the Southern Japanese Amami Islands.
 Most frogs possess only four digits, but the Otton frog possesses a false fifth-digit which conceals a retractable spike which it uses for fighting.
 It’s apparently used not just for fighting though, but also during mating.